 Final Report, Military Events in Western Upper Nile

-- Civilian Protection Monitoring Team (CPMT), Februari 2003
+- Civilian Protection Monitoring Team (CPMT), February 2003

 CPMT Report: Military Events in Leer

-- Civilian Protection Monitoring Team (CPMT), Februari 2003
+- Civilian Protection Monitoring Team (CPMT), February 2003

 CPMT Verification Update: Alleged Hostile Activity